dheerajtp/DheerajTP/README.md

 <p>
 Check out what I've been involved / currently involved in.

+- <a href="https://ambient-music.vercel.app//">Ambient Music</a> | _Ambient Music is an alternative of soundify.net which helps to escape from reality and minimize your problems after relaxing with sounds.
+Soundify contains 16 sounds which can be used to create endless combinations of sound in the browser.
+Ambient music is created from the open-source project Soundify._
 - <a href="https://watch-later-two.vercel.app/">Watch Later</a> | _A web application to keep track of movies which you may love to watch later.
 Created using React JS, Firebase._
 - <a href="http://coding-contests.vercel.app/">Coding Contests</a> | _A Web Application For Students To Keep Track Of Coding Contests With Some Details And A Link To Original Website With Add Those Events To Google Calendar.
 Created Using React JS, Tailwind CSS, And Kontests API._
 - <a href="https://where-to-watch-xi.vercel.app/">Where To Watch</a> | _A Project to search for movies to know where they are streaming actually.
 It will try to provide the maximum number of results in a short time._